 Our list of the Top 10 Alan Jackson Songs takes in the top tracks from his entire stellar career.

 Inspired by the Chattahoochee River on the Alabama/Georgia border, the third single from Jackson's third studio album is a fun look back at times and coming of age experiences that are universal for nearly everyone.
-Written by Jackson and Jim McBride, the up-tempo track reached No. 1 in the country charts, and received CMA awards for both Single and Song of the Year.
+Written by Jackson and Jim McBride, the uptempo track reached No. 1 on the country charts and received CMA Awards for both Single and Song of the Year.

 Jackson scored one of the biggest hits of his entire career with this collaboration with Jimmy Buffett.
-Released as the new single from Jackson's second hits collection, the song -- which was written by Jim "Moose" Brown and Don Rollins -- became a phenomenon, landing at No. 1 in the country charts, and crossing over to land No. 17 on the pop charts.
-The fun track, which used a play on words to justify drinking at any time of the day or night, also won a CMA award for Vocal Event of the Year.
+Released as the new single from Jackson's second hits collection, the song -- which was written by Jim "Moose" Brown and Don Rollins -- became a phenomenon, landing at No. 1 on the country charts and crossing over to land at No. 17 on the pop charts.
+The fun track, which used a play on words to justify drinking at any time of the day or night, also won a CMA Award for Vocal Event of the Year.

 The lead single from Jackson's second album is a perfect example of his appeal.
-The lyric tells of a man who wants to hear country music on the jukebox to ease his heartache, and implores other patrons not to play rock music.
+The lyrics tell of a man who wants to hear country music on the jukebox to ease his heartache, as he implores other patrons not to play rock music.
 Written by Jackson with Roger Murrah and Keith Stegall, the song derived from a real-life incident that happened when Jackson walked over to the jukebox in a dive he and his band were playing in.
 His bass player was looking at the titles, and when Jackson leaned against the machine, which was missing a leg, he said, "Don't rock the jukebox," thereby inspiring the song.

 Jackson's father, Eugene, passed away in 2000.
 The singer wanted to pay tribute to him, but not with a slow, somber ballad.
-The title song and second single from 'Drive' told yet another simple, universal story, with the singer reminiscing about times he shared with his father in a pickup truck or their boat, and then tying it together at the end with times he shares with his own daughters.
-Delivered with the deceptive, disarming ease that characterizes most of Jackson's best work, the song reached No. 1 in the country charts, and crossed over to hit No. 28 on the Billboard Hot 100.
+The title song and second single from "Drive" told yet another simple, universal story, with the singer reminiscing about times he shared with his father in a pickup truck or on their boat, and then tying it together at the end with times he shares with his own daughters.
+Delivered with the deceptive, disarming ease that characterizes most of Jackson's best work, the song reached No. 1 on the country charts and crossed over to hit No. 28 on the Billboard Hot 100.